rachelma80000/docs-opmanual_sky/book/opmanual_sky/30-fly/10-flight-instructions.md

 1. Put the landing struts on (we ziptie them on) and make sure the drone is on a level surface.

-1. Calibrate the accellerometer by running `scripts/calibrateAcc.py`.
+1. Calibrate the accellerometer by running `python calibrateAcc.py`.

-1. Make sure all of the ROS nodes are running by first entering ```0` to make sure that roscore has started properly, and then cycle through all of the screens using ```n`.
+1. Make sure all of the ROS nodes are running by first entering ````0 to make sure that roscore has started properly, and then cycle through all of the screens using ````n.

 1. Once you've ensured all of the nodes are running, find the file `index.html` in the `web` folder in the `pidrone_pkg` folder which you've downloaded onto your base station.
 (If you haven't do that now by finding the repository on github [here](https://github.com/h2r/pidrone_pkg) and downloading the zip file onto your base station or cloning the git repository.)